rstudio/rsconnect/tests/testthat/_snaps/bundleFiles.md

       Error in `enforceBundleLimits()`:
-      ! `appDir` ('<TEMPDIR>') is too large to be deployed. x The maximum number of files is 1. x This directory containes 2 files.
-      i  Remove some files or adjust the rsconnect.max.bundle.files option.
+      ! `appDir` ('<TEMPDIR>') is too large to be deployed. x The maximum number of files is 1. x This directory contains at least 2 files. i Remove some files or adjust the rsconnect.max.bundle.files option.
     Code
       explodeFiles(dir, "c")
     Condition
       Error in `enforceBundleLimits()`:
-      ! `appDir` ('<TEMPDIR>') is too large to be deployed. x The maximum size is 5 bytes. x This directory is ?? bytes.
-      i  Remove some files or adjust the rsconnect.max.bundle.size option.
+      ! `appDir` ('<TEMPDIR>') is too large to be deployed. x The maximum size is 5 bytes. x This directory is at least ?? bytes. i Remove some files or adjust the rsconnect.max.bundle.size option.

 # can read all files from directory